 Then there's this comic; even if you assume a Translation Convention from Arabic, the Arabic word for (big-G) "God" simply is "Allah".
 Arabic-speaking Christians address their worship to "Allah".
 So how do you say "Allah is not God" in Arabic?

 "الله ليس إله" was used for the curious.
 So yes, it does lose a lot in the translation, to the point that the same phrase is used with the opposite implication: (Allah [God], is not the [god] of confusion...) in the most common modern Arabic bible, ironically the same one that antagonist of the story, an Arab convert to Protestant Christianity, would end up using.

-It is true that the Muslim conception of religion comes from a different source than Judaism and Christianity, but the lunar symbol is just that, merely a symbol (probably left over from Persian times), and wasn't even adopted until into the 1400s.
+It is true that Islam differs from Judaism and Christianity, but the lunar symbol is just that, merely a symbol (probably left over from Persian times).
+It wasn't even adopted until well into the 1400s.
 Green color is more the Islamic symbol, but it's hard to spin that into hidden meanings.
 The reason it sounds convincing is that it's a half-truth.
 Also, the line right after is laughable:

 "At 25, he had married Khadija, a wealthy Catholic widow who was 40 years old...

 Who, besides playing to the author's weird beliefs on Catholics (to which even Wikipedia says nothing to prove), she looks closer to 25, and he looks closer to 40.

 Azrael, in spades, the second series even more so than the first.